Schedule & Registration

 6.4 mi, climb 1894ft

 Upon leaving the Hicks Road Aid Station, you will cross into the Sierra Azul Open Space Preserve.
 Perched on top of the mountain is the Mt.
 Umunhum “cube”, a remnant from the Almaden Air Force Station which operated from 1957 to 1980.
 Park officials won’t yet let us take the race up this popular summit, so we’ll tackle an adjacent summit instead.
 The race will take a fire road trail that rolls gently upwards for a couple of miles, before getting progressively steeper and rougher as you get closer to the summit of Mt.
 El Sombroso.
 Shortly after reaching the summit, you will get a brief chance to take in an expansive view of the Silicon Valley, with views on a clear day of Mt Hamilton and sometimes Mt.
 Diablo or Mt.
 Tamalpais.
-After about half a mile of downhill rollers, you will arrive at the Woods Road Aid Station, captained every year by the Birthday Boy, Loren Lewis, and his team of ultra-running veterans.
+After about half a mile of downhill rollers, you will arrive at the Woods Road Aid Station.

 Wood Rd.
 A/S to Lexington A/S